 - There is a ‘Preparing for your viva’ class through the Researcher Development Programme

-If you have indicated on your exam entry form that you are registered with the Disability and Dyslexia Services (DDS), the Doctoral School will contact the DDS team to ask for information about what reasonable adjustments can be made to the exam to better suit your needs.
-The examiners will be made aware of the DDS suggestions prior to the viva, as appropriate.
-Please contact the DDS for further information on how the viva may be adjusted.
+If you have indicated on your exam entry form that you are registered with the Disability and Neurodiversity Services (DNS), the Doctoral School will contact the DNS team to ask for information about what reasonable adjustments can be made to the exam to better suit your needs.
+The examiners will be made aware of the DNS suggestions prior to the viva, as appropriate.
+Please contact the DNS for further information on how the viva may be adjusted.

 If you feel that your academic performance on the date of the oral examination may be substantially affected by unexpected medical or other personal circumstances, you should inform the examiners of your situation no later than the start of the oral examination so that they can make a decision on whether or not to proceed.
 The examiners may require you to submit evidence of your condition to the Doctoral School within seven days.

 Yes - the Research Degree regulations stipulate that all vivas will be recorded for use in the event that you appeal the outcome of the viva.
 Recordings will be kept by the Doctoral School until you have been awarded and then destroyed.

 What happens after the viva?